Suggestive Selling: How to Train Your Employees in Add-On Sales

 You work hard to get shoppers in your storefront.
 You want to provide the most value for (and see the most return from) each person who walks through your doors.

-Let your customer make a firm decision to spend money on the initial purchase before upselling.
+Let your customer decide to spend money on the initial purchase before upselling.
 You’ll avoid overwhelming the buyer and gain essential insights for suggestive selling later.

 This brings me to another vital point:

-A study published by the Association for Consumer Research found that marketers need to be more attentive in managing add-ons in their product strategy.
-And retailers should take note...
+A study published by the Association for Consumer Research found that marketers must be more attentive in managing add-ons in their product strategy.
+Retailers should take note.

 Remember: you are selling wants, not needs.

 The add-ons?
 Those are often your customer’s biggest wants.
 They’ve said yes to spending money.
-Now, they’re ready to make their investment more personal, convenient, and attractive.
+They’re ready to make their investment more personal, convenient, and attractive.

 Actively listen to customers as you help them make that first yes.
-Then, paint the picture of how the add-on product will better meet their unique wants and desires.
+Then, describe how the add-on product will better meet their unique wants and desires.
 You’ll build trust and close a sale in retail with confidence.

 The window treatment example